sparsity-group/sparsity-group.github.io/_people/rahul.md

   2024.
 He obtained his Ph.D. in 2022 at the University of Wisconsin–Madison.
-  His research lies at the interface between functional and harmonic analysis and data science and their applications to signal processing, machine learning, statistics, and optimization.
+  His research lies at the interface between functional and harmonic analysis and data science and their applications to signal processing, machine learning, statistics, and information theory.

 profile:
   name: Rahul Parhi